coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/formal-definitions.md

 Global nondeterminism arises from the existence of **multiple admissible bindings** (multiple cones and trajectories) and from the scheduling of concurrent actions, not from the evaluation of a specific action once chosen.

+In particular, OBP actions specify **abstract state transitions** in $X$ and the induced causal structure; they do **not** mandate how concrete side effects are implemented.
+In practice, each action is associated with an external handler (e.g.\ an API call or service) that performs the real-world mutation, while $\mathcal{W}$ records and constrains the resulting causal graph.
+OBP therefore serves equally well as:

+- a **purely observational schema** for causal event logs, and
+- an **execution orchestrator** when combined with effectful handlers and the planner $\mathcal{P}$ driving which actions to realize.

 ### Trajectory Concatenation

 For trajectories